 The cerascreen® send-in home test kits are analysed in specialist medical laboratories with which doctors and clinics also work.
 All our laboratory partners meet our high quality standards..

-Advantages of the Allergy Test
+Advantages of the Dairy and Egg Allergy Test

 Egg and dairy products are found in many ready-made foods, baked goods and other products.
 This makes it difficult to attribute allergic symptoms to a specific food.
 An allergy test helps you find out what you cannot tolerate – and to avoid food allergy triggers in the future.

-You can take your sample for the cerascreen® Milk and Egg Allergy Test discreetly and conveniently at home.
+You can take your sample for the cerascreen® Dairy and Egg Allergy Test discreetly and conveniently at home.
 The test is a blood test, which involves a small finger prick – the sample analysis then takes place in a specialised medical laboratory.

 Benefit from our expertise: cerascreen® is the market leader for send-in home test kits in Europe, with eight years of experience in developing and analysing tests.
 We have developed more than 50 approved send-in test kits (medical devices), analyse around 150,000 samples annually and serve 20 countries.